aptos-labs/developer-docs/docs/reference/glossary.md

 ### Sender

 - _Alternate name_: Sender address.
-- **Sender** is the address of the originator account for a transaction.
-A transaction must be signed by the originator but can have more than one signer.
+- **Sender** is the address that originates the transaction.
+A transaction must be signed by the sender but can have more than one signer.

 ### Shoal